 If in 2020 if your cruise was cancelled by the cruise line, most lines offered a choice of a cash refund or a bonus incentive of something like a 125% Future Cruise Credit (FCC).
 The bonus incentive is a good value, and you get 25% on your money, so long as you know you want to cruise in the future.

 In some cases with certain cruise lines, if you selected the 125% bonus incentive and you never apply it to a future cruise, it will revert back to cash (on the original form of payment).
 However, once it has been applied to a new booking it irrevocably becomes a credit.
 In most cases, once the FCC is accepted, it no longer has a cash value.
+That is not true of all cruise lines: some are offering cash refunds of the original amount paid to guests who have had two cruises in a row suspended by the cruise line.

 If you canceled your cruise voluntarily, and were covered by a “Cruise with Confidence” or “Risk Free Guarantee” (RFG), it can depend on when you booked the cruise.
 For example at Viking, if you booked your cruise by May 31st, 2020, you have a RFG-1 voucher and you may be able to ultimately get a refund if you wait until the voucher expires.
 If you booked your cruise after that date, you have a RFG-2 voucher.
 That voucher is not refundable but it is transferable.